ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 explanation of the deviations from {{!RFC2914}}.

 (1)
-: Impact on Standard TCP, SCTP {{!RFC2960}}, and DCCP {{!RFC4340}}.
+: Impact on existing deployments of TCP {{!RFC9293}}, SCTP {{!RFC9260}}, DCCP {{!RFC4340}}, and QUIC {{!RFC9000}}.

-: Proposed congestion control mechanisms should be evaluated when competing with standard IETF congestion control {{!RFC2581}},
+: Proposed congestion control mechanisms should be evaluated when competing with standard IETF congestion control {{!RFC5681}},
+{{!RFC9260}}, {{!RFC4340}}, {{!RFC9002}}, {{!RFC9438}}.
+Alternate
-{{!RFC2960}}, {{!RFC4340}}.
-Alternate congestion controllers that have a significantly negative impact on traffic using standard congestion control may be suspect and this aspect should be part of the community's decision making with regards to the suitability of the alternate congestion control mechanism.
+congestion controllers that have a significantly negative impact on traffic using standard congestion control may be suspect and this aspect should be part of the community's decision making with regards to the suitability of the alternate congestion control mechanism.

-: We note that this bullet is not a requirement for strict TCP- friendliness as a prerequisite for an alternate congestion control mechanism to advance to Experimental.
+: We note that this bullet is not a requirement for strict Reno- or Cubic- friendliness as a prerequisite for an alternate congestion control mechanism to advance to Experimental.
 As an example, HighSpeed TCP is a congestion control mechanism that is Experimental, but that is not TCP-friendly in all environments.
 We also note that this guideline does not constrain the fairness offered for non-best-effort traffic.
+Existing major deployments should not suffer severe performance degradation when a new algorithm is deployed.

 : As an example from an Experimental RFC, fairness with standard TCP is discussed in Sections 4 and 6 of {{?RFC3649}} (HighSpeed TCP)